 The pharmacokinetics of tocilizumab is characterised by nonlinear elimination which is a combination of linear clearance and Michaelis-Menten elimination.
 The nonlinear part of elimination leads to an increase in exposure that is more than dose-proportional.
 The pharmacokinetic parameters of tocilizumab do not change with time.
 Due to the dependence of total clearance on tocilizumab serum concentrations, the half-life of tocilizumab is also concentration-dependent and varies depending on the serum concentration level.
 Population pharmacokinetic analyses in any patient population tested so far indicate no relationship between apparent clearance and the presence of anti-drug antibodies.

+Intravenous use

 RA patients

-Intravenous use

 The pharmacokinetics of tocilizumab were determined using a population pharmacokinetic analysis on a database composed of 3 552 RA patients treated with a one-hour infusion of 4 or 8 mg/kg tocilizumab every 4 weeks for 24 weeks or with 162 mg tocilizumab given subcutaneously either once a week or every other week for 24 weeks.

-The following parameters (predicted mean ± SD) were estimated for a dose of 8 mg/kg tocilizumab given every 4 weeks: steady-state area under curve (AUC) = 38 000 ± 13 000 h µg/mL, trough concentration (Cmin) = 15.9 ± 13.1 µg/mL and maximum concentration (Cmax) = 182 ± 50.4 µg/mL, and. the accumulation ratios for AUC and Cmax were small, 1.32 and 1.09, respectively.
+The following parameters (predicted mean ± SD) were estimated for a dose of 8 mg/kg tocilizumab given every 4 weeks: steady-state area under curve (AUC) = 38 000 ± 13 000 h × µg/mL, trough concentration (Cmin) = 15.9 ± 13.1 µg/mL and maximum concentration (Cmax) = 182 ± 50.4 µg/mL, and the accumulation ratios for AUC and Cmax were small, 1.32 and 1.09, respectively.
 The accumulation ratio was higher for Cmin (2.49), which was expected based on the non-linear clearance contribution at lower concentrations.
 Steady-state was reached following the first administration for Cmax and after 8 and 20 weeks for AUC and Cmin, respectively.
 Tocilizumab AUC, Cmin and Cmax increased with increase of body weight.
-At body weight ≥ 100 kg, the predicted mean (± SD) steady-state AUC, Cmin and Cmax of tocilizumab were 50 000 ± 16 800 μg•h/mL, 24.4 ± 17.5 µg/mL, and 226 ± 50.3 µg/mL, respectively, which are higher than mean exposure values for the patient population (i.e. all body weights) reported above.
+At body weight ≥ 100 kg, the predicted mean (± SD) steady-state AUC, Cmin and Cmax of tocilizumab were 50 000 ± 16 800 μg × h/mL, 24.4 ± 17.5 µg/mL, and 226 ± 50.3 µg/mL, respectively, which are higher than mean exposure values for the patient population (i.e. all body weights) reported above.
 The dose-response curve for tocilizumab flattens at higher exposure, resulting in smaller efficacy gains for each incremental increase in concentration such that clinically meaningful increases in efficacy were not demonstrated in patients treated with > 800 mg of tocilizumab.
 Therefore, doses exceeding 800 mg per infusion are not recommended (see section 4.2).

 Distribution

-In RA patients the central volume of distribution was 3.72, the peripheral volume of distribution was 3.35 resulting in a volume of distribution at steady-state of 7.07.
+In RA patients the central volume of distribution was 3.72 L, the peripheral volume of distribution was 3.35 L resulting in a volume of distribution at steady-state of 7.07 L.

 Elimination